 Defining Ourselves

 It will come down to the choices that we make each day when it comes to judgment.
-You have the option to be more accepting of others and their challenges because, in reality, it is not any of judgment 3456your business.
+You have the option to be more accepting of others and their challenges because, in reality, it is not any of your business.
 The choice to look at yourself honestly and work on your decisions, thoughts, feelings, and actions is a daily struggle that you need to start to pay attention to.

 We define ourselves for the world in each thought we have and each word we speak.
 There is an illusion that nobody sees our weaknesses in our minds if we create a big enough cloud of dust by speaking in judgment about others.
 Not your circus, not your monkeys.
 You will decide whether your meanness and judgment define you or kindness, love, and acceptance.
 It is that simple.
 When you judge someone else, you are clearly defining yourself, and you are ignoring your areas that are in significant need of improvement.